Find out the type of insurance you need and what key questions you should be asking yourself when deciding on the right insurance plan for you.

 An inability to work due to disability or illness can also make a dent in your financial plans.
 This type of insurance helps replace your income during your recuperation period, where you’re unable to perform what’s required of you.
 It ensures that your financial plans are not set back due to a change in income or a temporary absence from work.

-Occupational disability plans pay a monthly benefit with the intent of replacing up to 75% of your income in the event you are unable to perform duties of your current occupation.
+Occupational disability plans pay a monthly benefit with the intent of replacing up to 75% of your income in the event you are unable to perform the duties of your current occupation.
 Critical illness plans pay a lump sum which you can use at your discretion to supplement your income while you focus on treatment and recuperating.

 These are just three of the more common types of insurance used for protection purposes.
 There are, of course, other types designed to help you save and plan for your retirement.
 As those plans are focused on growing your wealth, they’re likely to be more expensive when used for your protection needs.